Article

 Companies in more stable industries, such as utilities and consumer staples, are more likely to pay dividends than companies in faster-changing industries, such as technology and biotechnology.
 This is because companies in stable industries typically have more predictable cash flows and are less likely to experience large fluctuations in revenue or profits.
 As a result, they are better able to make consistent dividend payments to shareholders.

-On the other hand, smaller or emerging companies may be more focused on growth and may prefer to reinvest their profits in order to achieve higher returns in the long term.
+On the other hand, smaller or emerging companies may be more focused on growth and may prefer to reinvest any profits to achieve higher returns in the long term.
 Other companies may not have the financial resilience to make consistent dividend payments, or they may choose to focus on other forms of return, such as share buybacks, or debt reduction.

 Are dividend stocks less volatile?

-Occasionally, I’m asked: ‘are dividend stocks are less volatile than other investments?’
-My answer is, not necessarily.
+Investors sometimes wonder: ‘are dividend stocks are less volatile than other investments?’
+My answer is: not necessarily.
 But a steady return from dividends can help generate long-term returns and bolster portfolios in periods of market stress.
 Higher dividend shares often have a valuation ‘safety net’ of the income stream they provide, so they can be less risky.
 This is because dividend payers are typically more established and more likely to generate consistent profits.
 Knowing that dividends are likely to continue rolling in can be reassuring for investors, especially in times of market uncertainty.

 Remaining invested at all times can help harness the best returns from dividend paying stocks.
 Investors still get ‘paid’ during more difficult market periods when capital gains are harder to achieve.
 Holding stocks for long periods takes advantage of the long-term compounding of income, as well as the growth potential.